riff-lang/site/src/doc.md

 ### `upper(s)`

-Returns a copy of string `s` with all lowercase letters converted to uppercase.
-All other characters in string `s` are copied over unchanged.
+Returns a copy of string `s` with all lowercase ASCII letters converted to uppercase ASCII.
+All other characters in string `s` (including non-ASCII characters) are copied over unchanged.